electricimp/Salesforce/examples/SmartRefrigerator/README.md

 - An imp001 card, which contains a Wi-Fi radio and the microcontroller that drives all the logic for the board.
 - The impExplorer board into which the card is plugged.

+The impExplorer’s imp001 connects to any **2.4GHz** WiFi network compatible with the **802.11n** standard or below.
+It cannot connect to a 5GHz 802.11n network.
+For more information on imp network requirements, please see [*Network Requirements for imp-enabled Devices*](https://electricimp.com/docs/troubleshooting/networks/).

 ### Hardware Setup